What is Landlord Insurance?

 - Inland Marine Insurance: This coverage protects property in transit and the property of others in your care, contractors equipment, and other property not usually left at a fixed location.

-- Commercial General Liability Coverages: General liability provides coverage for bodily injury or property damage for which the insured is legally responsible.
+- Commercial General Liability Coverages: Protects against bodily injury or property damage for which the insured is legally responsible.
 Additional coverage includes liability for personal injury and advertising injury, medical expenses, accidents occurring on or away from the premises, products, completed operations, and defense costs.

 - Medical Payments: Payment for medical expenses resulting from bodily injury caused by an accident on the premises or when prompted by the insured’s operations.